UNITED STATES

 Product Warranty

 The Company provides a standard warranty on eligible products which provides the customer assurances that the products comply with the agreed-upon specifications.
 The standard warranty does not provide any services in addition to those assurances.
 The Company accrued a warranty reserve for products sold based upon the best estimate of the nature, frequency, and costs of future claims.
 These estimates are inherently uncertain given the short history of sales, and changes to the historical or projected warranty experience may cause material changes to the warranty reserve in the future.
-During the three-month period ended June 30, 2023, the Company reduced the accrued warranty liability to zero.
+In June 2023, the Company reduced the accrued warranty liability to zero.
 Based upon the Company's shift in focus, there are a limited number of consoles currently covered under the standard warranty.
-All inventory has been fully written off, therefore the only incremental costs to fulfill a warranty claim would be shipping costs, which will be immaterial in nature.
+All inventory has been fully written off, therefore the only incremental costs to fulfill a warranty claim in 2024 would be shipping costs or the costs to replace the CellFX nsPFA electrode, which would be immaterial in nature.

-Warranty accrual activity consisted of the following for the three-month and six-month periods ended June 30, 2023 and 2022 (in thousands):
+Warranty accrual activity consisted of the following for the three-month and nine-month periods ended September 30, 2024 and 2023 (in thousands):

 Beginning balance | $ | $ | $ | $ | ||||||||||||